Is Florida a No Fault State? (And What Does That Mean?)

 Rather, under the no fault law, each party is required to turn to their own insurance coverage for compensation for medical bills and lost wages, regardless of who was at fault.

-Even though someone is usually “at fault” for an accident, compensation for these medical bills and lost wages does not depend on the person who is at fault.
+Even though someone is usually “at fault” for an accident, compensation for these medical expenses and lost wages does not depend on the person who is at fault.

-No fault laws were designed so that those injured in an accident can receive compensation for their medical treatments more quickly, without having to spend valuable time proving who was to blame.
+No fault laws were designed so that accident victims could receive compensation for their medical treatments more quickly, without having to spend valuable time proving who was to blame.

 Is Florida A No Fault State?

 Yes!
 Florida is a no fault state.
-In fact, they are one of 12 different states throughout the country that have no fault laws on the books.
+In fact, it is one of 12 different states throughout the country that have no fault laws on the books.

 Drivers in some states, like Kentucky, New Jersey, and Pennsylvania, can choose to opt out of a no fault policy, but in Florida, no fault insurance is mandatory.

-The basis of Florida’s no fault system is that every licensed driver in Florida is required to carry at least $10,000 of Personal Injury Protection, or PIP, and $10,000 in Property Damage Liability, or PDL.
+Florida’s no fault system is based in certain insurance requirements.
+Every licensed driver in Florida is required to carry at least $10,000 of Personal Injury Protection, or PIP, and $10,000 in Property Damage Liability coverage, or PDL.

 PIP coverage pays for 80% of your medical treatment bills and 60% of lost wages up to your policy limit.
+(It may also pay death benefits up to $5,000.)
 The additional 20% and 40%—and anything beyond your limit—is your responsibility.

 Exceptions to No Fault Insurance